Meinck/MS/1989

 marihuana.
 He was hospitalized between 17 October and 25 October.
 On 22

-October, one "experimental" marihuana cigarette was allowed, and various
+October, one "experimental" marihuana cigarette was allowed, and

 electrophysiological experiments were performed as described below.